Romney's remarks on limiting tax deductions draw fire

 “The Department of Education: I will either consolidate with another agency, or perhaps make it a heck of a lot smaller.
 I‘m not going to get rid of it entirely,” Romney added.
 He explained that part of his reasoning behind preserving the agency was that it played a role in pushing back against teachers’ unions, according to NBC.

-Romney discussed campaign strategy during the Florida meeting, saying Republicans will need to woo Hispanics, who represent more than 20 percent of the voting population in many important swing states.
+Romney discussed campaign strategy during the Florida meeting, saying that for the November 6 election Republicans will need to woo Hispanics, who represent more than 20 percent of the voting population in many important swing states.

 Polls indicate that Hispanics favor Obama over Romney by large margins.

-Additional reporting by Patricia Zengerle; Editing by David Lindsey and Christopher Wilson
+Additional reporting by Patricia Zengerle; Editing by David Lindsey and Eric Walsh